Poorneet (Tadpole) & Community Food Growing Festival

 FRI 17 OCTOBER

 Learn how to propagate indigenous plants in the NECCHi Newlands garden with Laurel from Nangak Tamboree Nursery (La Trobe University).
 She will demonstrate various plant propagation techniques and discuss resources, treatments and tips to help you propagate plants in your own garden.
-Participants will also have the opportunity ask questions and get involved with some hands on seed sorting and cutting propagation.
+Participants will also have the opportunity ask questions and seek problem-solving tips.

 Nurseries that specialise in indigenous plants are currently working to capacity to meet huge demand.
 Propagating these plants is a great skill to have to help increase local habitat!